 - Keyword Map: consists of keywords and preferred URLs

 - Tagged Keywords: keyword tagging associated with preferred landing pages

 From there, you can segment your tracked keywords by content themes and forecast which groups will give you the most bang for your buck.

-Without further ado let’s get to work forecasting!
+Without further ado, let’s get to work on SEO forecasting!

 Step 1: Creating Your Keyword Map

 Creating a keyword map is the process of assigning keywords to specific pages on a website based on prior keyword research.
 It becomes easier to make your pages relevant to the keywords you are targeting when you implement a keyword map.